bhbmaster/rhood/README.md

 python rhood.py --all-info --load
 ```

-Sidenote: saving and loading only makes sense if you also use --all-info/-i option
+**SIDENOTE:** Saving and loading only makes sense if you also use --all-info/-i option

-Sidenote: -s is short for --save, -l is short for --load
+**SIDENOTE:** -s is short for --save, -l is short for --load

 ## GENERATE CSVs